Tomáš Holeš: International career

 Having represented Czech Republic U21, Holeš debuted for the senior side in a UEFA Nations League match against Scotland on 7 September 2020, playing the full 90 minutes as the Czech Republic lost 1–2.

 On 25 May 2021, Holeš was included in the final 26-man squad for the postponed UEFA Euro 2020 tournament.
 On 27 June 2021, he scored the Czech Republic's first goal in the 68th minute and provided an assist for the second goal 12 minutes later in a 2–0 win over Netherlands to qualify for the UEFA Euro 2020 quarterfinals.

+On 31 May 2026, Holeš was selected in the 26-man squad for the 2026 FIFA World Cup.
+He made two appearances at the World Cup before announcing his international retirement at the end of the tournament.